joel-beck/joel-beck/README.md

 Welcome ☀️

 My name is Joel.
-I am currently enrolled in the master's program of Applied Statistics at the University of Göttingen
+I am currently enrolled in the master's program of Applied Statistics at the University of Göttingen.

 - 👨‍💻 As a student, I build software primarily for Data Analysis and Machine Learning in Python and R
 - 📦 Following best practices of the community, I greatly enjoy developing packages with state-of-the-art tooling